Sweet and savory Maple, Balsamic, and Bacon Brussels Sprouts recipe turns Brussels sprouts into an amazingly flavorful Thanksgiving side dish!

 For years I hated Brussels spouts.
 So many people dislike Brussels sprouts that they have to be just about the most feared and disliked vegetables.
-Sadly, they are a misunderstood vegetable.

 It wasn’t until years later, when I was looking through my mom’s freezer, that I came across a package of frozen Brussels sprouts and decided to give them another try.

 This Maple, Balsamic, and Bacon Brussels Sprouts recipe makes the most of the vegetable.
 Roasting seems to suit them, and the addition of some balsamic, sugar, and bacon only further enhances their tastiness.

 Maple, Balsamic, and Bacon Brussels Sprouts

-- 1 lb . frozen Brussels sprouts thawed
+- 1 pound frozen Brussels sprouts* (thawed)

-- 1 T. olive oil
+- 1 tablespoon olive oil

 - 3 strips bacon

-- 2 T. real maple syrup
+- 2 tablespoons real maple syrup

-- 2 T. balsamic vinegar
+- 2 tablespoons balsamic vinegar

 - Kosher salt

-Preheat the oven to 400 degrees F.
+- Preheat the oven to 400 degrees F.

-Slice each of the sprouts in half.
+- Slice each of the sprouts in half.

-Arrange the sprouts on a baking sheet.
+- Arrange the sprouts on a baking sheet.

-Meanwhile, cook the bacon until crisp.
+- Meanwhile, cook the bacon until crisp.

-Drain, reserving 1 tablespoon of the drippings.
+- Drain, reserving 1 tablespoon of the drippings.

-Chop bacon, and set aside.
+- Chop bacon, and set aside.

-In a small bowl combine the olive oil, bacon drippings, maple syrup, and balsamic vinegar.
+- In a small bowl combine the olive oil, bacon drippings, maple syrup, and balsamic vinegar.

-Sprinkle chopped bacon over sprouts.
+- Sprinkle chopped bacon over sprouts.

-Drizzle balsamic mixture over the sprouts, and toss to coat.
+- Drizzle balsamic mixture over the sprouts, and toss to coat.